speedcontrol/nodecg-speedcontrol/README.md

 # Speedcontrol

+**NOTICE: The READMEs in this repository are currently somewhat outdated, they will be updated soon.**

 ## READMES
 For specific information about how to customize and operate speedcontrol, please check the README files in the below location: